Your Neighbors, the Jews

 Reform Jews – Reform Judaism grew out of the 18th-century Enlightenment movement.
 It is the liberal wing of Judaism, characterized by less stress on ritual and personal observance.
-It regards Jewish law as non-binding and is open to external influences and progressive values, such as women and gay rabbis.
+It regards Jewish law as non-binding and is open to external influences and progressive values, such as female and gay rabbis.

 Conservative Jews – Conservative Jews affirm the authority of the Jewish law but argue that its interpretation and application change throughout history.
 Thus, they use the historical-critical method in their interpretation of Scripture.
 They represent an interesting blend of fidelity to Jewish tradition and thoughtful responses to modernity.

 Messianic Jews – Messianic Judaism incorporates some elements of Judaism and Jewish tradition with Evangelical Christianity.
 They believe that Jesus is the Messiah, and they accept the Old and New Testament as God’s Word.
-This movement emerged in the 1960s, but the State of Israel considers Messianic Judaism to be a form of Christianity not a sect of Judaism.
+This movement emerged in the 1960s, but the State of Israel considers Messianic Judaism to be a form of Christianity, not a sect of Judaism.

 The Jewish Life

-For observant Jews, the Jewish law guides all daily activities, providing boundaries for what acceptable behaviors.
+For observant Jews, the Jewish law guides all daily activities, providing boundaries for acceptable behaviors.
 Rituals and festivals are important, but the heart of the Jewish religious life is the Sabbath.
 It begins with a special meal on Friday evening, followed by a service in the synagogue.
 Other services are held on Sabbath morning and Sabbath afternoon.
 These services feature readings from the Torah, congregational singing, prayer, and a sermon from the rabbi.
 On Sabbath, Orthodox Jews avoid work related to their profession, they do not use modern conveniences like electricity and the telephone; and they avoid traveling by any method other than walking.

 Prayer: Most Jewish men cover their heads with a kippa or yarmulka when praying; women use a headscarf.
 Observant Jews usually pray three times a day, and for the morning prayer they put on a prayer shawl (tallit) and phylacteries (tefillin), which are a set of small black leather boxes containing scrolls of parchment inscribed with verses from the Torah.
 One box goes on the head, the other on the arm.
 Jews also put mezuzahs on their doorframes.
 A mezuzah is a piece of parchment contained in a decorative case and inscribed with the Jewish prayer Shema Yisrael (“Hear, O Israel!”) in Deuteronomy 4:6.

 Food: Many Jewish households keep the kosher food laws in Leviticus 11.
 Only clean animals are to be consumed, but they must also be slaughtered correctly so that all the blood is separated from the meat.
-Furthermore, kosher laws do not allow mixing meat and dairy products (Exod.
+Furthermore, kosher laws do not allow mixing meat and dairy products (Ex.
 23:19).
 Hence kosher kitchens separate dishes and utensils used for meat and those used for dairy.

-1. Rosh Hashanah, literally meaning “head of the year” is the Jewish New Year, more commonly known in English as the Feast of Trumpets ( Lev.
+1. Rosh Hashanah, literally meaning “head of the year” is the Jewish New Year, more commonly known in English as the Feast of Trumpets (Lev.
 23:23–25).
 It occurs in the early autumn.

 2. Yom Kippur, the Day of Atonement, is the holiest day of the Jewish year (Lev.
 23:27–32).
 During the eight days between Rosh Hashanah and Yom Kippur, the Jews are to reflect on their deeds of the previous year before God, committing themselves to righteous living.